Neijuan: Origin and conceptualization

 Involution was developed as a sociological concept by American anthropologist Alexander Goldenweiser in his 1937 book Anthropology: An Introduction To Primitive Culture.
 In this work, Goldenweiser identifies involution as a cultural process.
-That when a society reaches its final form it cannot evolve nor stabilise itself.
+That when a society reaches its final form it cannot evolve nor stabilize itself.
 Instead, it can only complicate its internal elements.
 Goldenweiser uses Māori decorative art as an example.
 The development of art was done within the framework of already existing patterns.
 The final pieces were elaborate and complicated in appearance but fundamentally the same as existing art.

-This term was later utilised by fellow American anthropologist Clifford Geertz, who popularised the term in his 1963 book Agricultural Involution: The Processes of Ecological Change in Indonesia.
-In this work, Geertz analysed the rice farming process in Indonesia following Dutch colonial rule.
-Geertz found that despite the complexity of the process, coupled with the increasing amount of labour being assigned to it, productivity remained stagnant.
+This term was later utilized by fellow American anthropologist Clifford Geertz, who popularized the term in his 1963 book Agricultural Involution: The Processes of Ecological Change in Indonesia.
+In this work, Geertz analyzed the rice farming process in Indonesia following Dutch colonial rule.
+Geertz found that despite the complexity of the process, coupled with the increasing amount of labor being assigned to it, productivity remained stagnant.
 All these efforts to increase productivity yielded little results, while complicating the already existing processes and systems.
 For Geertz this was involution.

-Geertz's concept was introduced into Chinese rural studies by the Indian sinologist Prasenjit Duara and the Chinese historian Philip Huang (黄宗智 (Huang Zongzhi)), arousing some controversy in Chinese academic circles.
+Geertz's concept was introduced into Chinese rural studies by the Indian sinologist Prasenjit Duara and the Chinese historian Philip Huang (黄宗智 (Huang Chung-Chih)), arousing some controversy in Chinese academic circles.
 Huang explained involution using the economic concept of diminishing returns in his book The Peasant Economy and Social Change in North China (华北的小农经济与社会变迁), published in 2000, which deviated from Geertz's original explanation.